Justin0207/CGPA-Calculator/README.md

 The CGPA calculator is a python program designed to help students calculate their Cumulative Grade Point Average based on their grades, level in school and course credit load.
-It follows the grading system of the University of Benin, Nigeria and it was written in python using OOP concepts
+It follows the grading system of the University of Benin, Nigeria and it was created using python.